emekaokechukwudev/research-hub-test/README.md

 - Manage research from hypothesis to publication
 - Collaborate with other researchers
-- View all ongoing and published research
+- View public ongoing and published research
 - View a list of vetted grants
 - View upcoming events and the latest news
 - Manage user profile